fallenapollonian/fallenapollonian.github.io/articles/race.md

 There is a positive correlation between national IQ score and innovation [(Azam, 2017)](https://mpra.ub.uni-muenchen.de/76922/).
 Nations with higher average intelligence are more liberal (greater highest marginal individual tax rate and thus lower economic inequality), are less religious, and are more monogamous.
 Average intelligence appears to be the strongest predictor of these traits [(Kanazawa, 2009)](https://www.cambridge.org/core/journals/journal-of-biosocial-science/article/abs/iq-and-the-values-of-nations/B28886FC682668151084DF2E9DC5C0AF).

-## Cortical Structure

-Many of the amino acid polymorphic sites from the brain size regulating gene CASC5 have high frequencies of derived alleles in East Asians, but are rare in Europeans and Africans.
-This suggests that there was natural selection that tended to favor a larger gray matter volume in East Asians [(Shi et al., 2016)](https://files.catbox.moe/dmg1zr.pdf).

 ## Racial Classifications

 ### Clustering or Gradients